CCI-MOC/lsvd-rbd/architecture.md

 This defragments the address space, avoids holding locks for too long, and seems to give good write amplification in simulation.
 It needs more testing and tuning, though.

-**read/GC interference** - if we update the object map when we start writing out a GC object, there's a chance that an incoming read will come in for data that's getting copied.
+**[DONE] read/GC interference** - if we update the object map when we start writing out a GC object, there's a chance that an incoming read will come in for data that's getting copied.
 There are a few ways to deal with this:
 1. deferred map updates.
 Really hard, because other write batches are going to follow the GC write, and we have to keep proper ordering
 2. redirect reads to the in-memory copy.
 Hard for accidental reasons - it crosses boundaries of the abstractions the code has been split into.